2-rust/solana-pumpfun-raydium-volume-bundler-bot/README.md

-# 🤖 Pump.Fun, Raydium Volume & Bunder Comprehensive Bot
+# 🤖 Pumpfun, Raydium Volume & Bundler Comprehensive Bot

 ## Overview

-The **Pump.Fun, Raydium Volume & Bunder Comprehensive Bot** is a powerful tool designed to automate trading activities on the Pump.Fun & Raydium platform.
+The **PumpFun, Raydium Volume & Bundler Comprehensive Bot** is a powerful tool designed to automate trading activities on the Pumpfun & Raydium platform.
 With a suite of customizable modes for buying, selling, and wallet management, this bot provides a fully automated solution for generating volume, bundling, executing trades, and managing wallets for the purpose of optimizing token activities.

 Built using **Node.js**, the bot supports advanced functionality such as interacting with **JITO** for MEV (Maximum Extractable Value) protection and enables quick and efficient token purchases and sales across multiple wallets.